domoritz/gameoflife-csharp/README.md

-# gameoflife-csharp
+# Conway's Game of Life in C#

-Conway's Game of Life in an infinite space implemented in C#
+Conway's Game of Life in an infinite space implemented in C#.